tav/espians-planfile/wifistat-article.md

 Title:

-> Wifistat: Getting Useful Info from Wi-Fi Usage at Co-Working Spaces
+> Wifistat: Tool for Getting Insights from Wi-Fi Usage at Social Spaces